-The middle portion of Table 7.10-5 indicates that progress toward attainment for secondary pollutant SO2 is expected to be non-linear.
+The middle portion of Table 7.10-5 indicates that progress toward attainment for secondary pollutant SO2 is expected to be non-linear but includes early year (2023 and 2026) progress that significantly exceeds the linear progress trajectory.
 This non-linearity in control measure reductions for SO2 is due to two causes.
-First, most of the measures designed to reduce direct PM2.5 through removal, curtailment or replacement of solid-fuel devices trigger a shift in heating energy to higher SO2 emitting heating oil.
-Second, decreases in SO2 emissions reflected in Table 7.10-5 to offset these increases are the result of the following SO2-specific measures:
+First, most of the measures designed to reduce direct $PM{2.5}$ through removal, curtailment or replacement of solid-fuel devices trigger a shift in heating energy to higher SO2 emitting heating oil.
+Second, decreases in SO2 emissions reflected in Table 7.10-5 to offset these increases are the result of the SO2-specific measure STF-12 (Shift from #2 to #1 heating oil) which was implemented in September 2022.